Dr. Oetker: Radeberger Group

 Radeberger Group contains the breweries of the Oetker group.
 Radeberger is Germany's biggest group of breweries and has a market share of about 14–15%.
 Fifteen German breweries are part of the Radeberger Group.
 The major national brands are Radeberger Pils (brewed in Radeberg near Dresden), Jever Pils (brewed in Jever); Clausthaler, an alcohol-free beer, and Schöfferhofer Weizen.

 Regional brands are Binding (brewed in Frankfurt), Schultheiss (Berlin), Sternburg (Leipzig), Brinkhoff's (Dortmund), Freiberger (Saxony), Tucher (Fürth) and various Kölsch brands.

+Exit from the Russian market

+On April 8, 2022, Dr. Oetker Group issued a press release in which it officially announced its complete withdrawal from the Russian market.
+The company stated that it was suspending all investment and marketing activities due to Russia's armed aggression against Ukraine.
+Also, Dr. Oetker is selling all shares and rights to a new plant that was built in Belgorod, Russia, shortly before the war started to Russian managing directors.
+"Dr. Oetker strongly condemns the Russian invasion of Ukraine and calls on the Russian government to immediately end the war and restore peace." - the company said in a statement.

 Hotels

-The company runs ten hotels under the brand Oetker Collection.
+The company runs 10 luxury hotels under the brand Oetker Collection.
 The portfolio is currently: